 Ease-of-access is a true double-edged sword.
-Like all powerful technologies, WiFi (public WiFi in particular) can be easily exploited.
+Like all powerful technologies, free WiFi (public WiFi in particular) can be easily exploited.
 You may have read about attacks on publicly accessible WiFi networks, yet studies show that more than 70% of participants admit to accessing their personal email through public WiFi.

 If it seems too good to be true, it probably is.

 Wi-Fi’s popularity does create challenges for individual users, enterprise IT admins and even mobile operators.
 Users tend to flock to free, public Wi-Fi, which offers an immediate cost advantage over paid, premium Wi-Fi.
 What can be wrong with that?

 A recent Norton Wi-Fi Risk Report shows that nearly everyone (84 percent of respondents) puts their personal information at risk when using public Wi-Fi to perform a variety of tasks, like checking email or bank account information.

 It turns out that ignorance is bliss.
 Sixty percent of consumers feel their personal information is safe when they use free, public Wi-Fi.
 But nothing in this world is free, especially Wi-Fi.
 In fact, it’ll cost you dearly.